G-e-V-e/not-just-another-reincarnation-of-inifile/README.md

 1. Set-IniFile: reads, edits and optionally copies an existing ini-file.
 It's supposed to be used manually so it doesn't accept pipeline input.
 You get the option to save a clone if the target destination happens to be R/O. Source and target files containing equivalent content have the same file timestamps.

-2. Get-IniFile: reads an existing ini-file and outputs a hashtable holding sections and sections.keys.
+2. Get-IniFile: reads an existing ini-file and outputs a hashtable holding a mixture of any levels of sections (0 to as many as specified), keys and their values.
 Comments are left out by default but reappear using the -Comments switch.